 2026

-Participant of the Asian Studies Conference Japan 2026
+Selected participant of the Asian Studies Conference Japan 2026

 Presenter of the panel “(Un)Becoming “Asian”: Reclaiming the Lives and Memories Beyond Dominant Narratives”